Matt-Stevens/arch-dotfiles/README.rst

 Solid Arch Dotfiles
 ===================

 A set of elegant dotfiles in the spirit of Arch Linux that will give you a development boon.
 These are kept as sharp as possible by constant use and honing.

++ A slick `vimrc`_ ideal for Python, Django and Vue.js development.
 + `Aliases`_ for networking, pacman, statistics etc.
 + `Functions`_ for controlling services, extracting/compressing files, encryption etc.
-+ A slick `vimrc`_ ideal for Python and Vue.js development.

 Installation
 ------------
 This **will not** overwrite any of your existing dotfiles.
 It will tell you which conflicting files you have to move before re-trying the install again.

 .. code-block:: bash